 - Severability.
 If any provision of this Agreement is found by any court of competent jurisdiction to be unenforceable or invalid, that provision will be limited to the minimum extent necessary so that this Agreement may otherwise remain in effect.

 - No Third-Party Rights.
 Nothing in this Agreement confers on any third party the right to enforce any provision of this Agreement.
-Customer acknowledges that each Order Form only permits use by and for the legal entity or entities identified in the Order Form(s).

 - Entire Agreement.
 This Agreement represents the parties’ complete and exclusive understanding relating to the Agreement’s subject matter.
-It supersedes all prior or contemporaneous oral or written communications, proposals and representations with respect to the Staffbase Technology or any other subject matter covered by this Agreement.
+It supersedes all prior or contemporaneous oral or written communications, proposals, and representations with respect to the Staffbase Technology or any other subject matter covered by this Agreement.
 The terms of the United Nations Convention on Contracts for the International Sale of Goods do not apply to this Agreement.
-Any terms provided by Customer (including as part of any purchase order or other business form used by Customer) are for administrative purposes only, and have no legal effect.
+Any pre-printed terms provided by Customer (including as part of any purchase order or other business form used by Customer) are for administrative purposes only, and have no legal effect.
 Order Forms referencing this Agreement may be signed in counterparts, including by electronic copy, each of which will be deemed an original, and all counterparts together constituting one and the same Agreement.

-- Governing Law, Jurisdiction and Region-Specific Terms.
+- Governing Law, Jurisdiction, and Region-Specific Terms.
 Governing law, jurisdiction, and other region-specific terms are set out below:

 Germany, Austria, and Switzerland (“DACH”).